Oregon MothersCare (OMC)

 A statewide public health nurse home visiting program that specializes in supporting families coordinate care for their children and youth with special health needs.
 CaCoon home visitors provide services for families anytime from birth up to the age of 21.
 They support your child’s transition from youth to adulthood by meeting your child and family where you’re at.

 What can you expect?

 CaCoon nurses partner with you to:

 - Identify your child's strengths and needs.

-- Connect with healthcare and other community supports.
+- Connect with healthcare services and other community supports.

-- Get the information you need to make health-related decisions for your child.
+- Help gather information to make the best health-related decisions for your child.

-How to Receive Services from Maternal Child Health
+How to Receive Services from Maternal and Family Child Health

 - To schedule an appointment with Oregon Mothers Care, call 541-774-8209.

 - For all other Maternal and Family Child Health Program needs, you can call 541-774-8218 and leave a detailed message, or fill out the HOME_VISITING_MCH@jacksoncounty.org